psg1106/psg1106/README.md

 - 🌱 I’m currently learning AI and Mashine Learning.

-- ❓ Ask me about anything related to MERN stack and Full stack related technologies
+- ❓ Ask me about anything related to Front end and related technologies

 - ⚡ Fun fact: I use tabs over spaces